Warhorst/advent_of_code/README.md

 }
 ```

+If no heuristic is known, the dijkstra algorithm can be used as well.

 ### Permutations
 The solutions involves finding a specific value or values in a given permutation.
 The problem is that the permutation
 could contain millions or even billions of values.